jsmolka/blog/content/posts/trentino/index.md

 date: 2023-06-19
 type: post
 ---
 My obsession with cycling continues and this time it has taken me to the province of Trentino.
 Originally scheduled to coincide with [stage 16](https://www.giroditalia.it/en/tappe/stage-16-of-the-giro-ditalia-2023-sabbio-chiese-monte-bondone/) of this year's Giro d'Italia, the organizers decided to throw a spanner in the works and bring the race forward by a week.
-So we were left with road painings on the key climbs and pink banners, posters, and signs all over the place.
+So we were left with road paintings on the key climbs and pink banners, posters, and signs all over the place.

 {{<wrap>}}
   {{<image src="img/san-colombano.jpg" caption="Eremo di San Colombano">}}